io-gui/io/.github/CONTRIBUTING.md

 # Contribution
 ## Introduction

 It is assumed that you know a little about node.js and git.
 If not, [here's some help to get started with git](https://help.github.com/en/github/using-git) and [here’s some help to get started with node.js](https://nodejs.org/en/docs/guides/getting-started-guide/).
 You will also need to run a static file server of your choice.
-One of the ways the server can be configured is by installing a plugin [Live Server](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer/) for Visual Studio Code, or you can follow many other tutorials you can find [online](https://www.google.com/search?q=how+to+run+a+static+file+server).
+If you are using Visual Studio Code, it is recommended to install [Live Server](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer/) plugin for VS Code, or you can follow many other tutorials you can find [online](https://www.google.com/search?q=how+to+run+a+static+file+server).

 * Install [Git](https://git-scm.com/)
 * Install [Node.js](https://nodejs.org/)